jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d709664066dac7142a6d7a0
+id: 5d709bbc066dac7142a6d7a2
-title: Part 78
+title: Part 79
 challengeType: 0
-dashedName: part-78
+dashedName: part-79
 ---

 # --description--

-Players should not be able to sell their only weapon.
-Inside the `sellWeapon` function, add an `if` statement with a condition that checks if the length of the `inventory` array is greater than one.
+Inside the `if` statement, set `gold` equal to 15 more than its current value.
+Also, update `goldText.innerText` to the new value.

 # --hints--